totovr/SimpleOpenNI/README.md

 <img src="Assets/200w_d.gif" width="900">

-I update the driver to can use this library with Processing 3 and 2
+I update the driver to can use this library with Processing 3 and 2 with Kinect V1 and V2

 ### The instructions to Setup the Kinect are written for Mac OS High Sierra users.